Santa Maria della Pace: Chigi Chapel

-Raphael began to fresco the Sibyls receiving angelic instruction (1514) above the arch of the Chigi Chapel, the first altar on your right, commissioned by Agostino Chigi, the papal banker.
+Raphael began to fresco the Sibyls receiving angelic instruction (1514) above the arch of the Chigi Chapel, the first altar to the right upon entering, commissioned by Agostino Chigi, the papal banker.
 (Note: Unfinished by Raphael at his death (1520), the frescoes were completed based on his drawings by Sebastiano del Piombo.
 Raphael's assistant Timoteo Viti painted the four Prophets.)
 The Deposition over the altar is by Cosimo Fancelli.